aw2802/graphql-server/README.md

 }
 ```

-On the client side, the returned response is held in `props` under the default `data` object.
+On the client side, a Higher Order Component is created when using graphql().
+This HOC creates a data object under the props as a default.
 The user object can be retrieved by writing: `this.props.data.user`.

 [⇧ Back to top](#contents)